 *Based on our customers who proposed an IVA in January 2021 95.35% were accepted by creditors.

 Can I obtain additional credit whilst I am in an IVA?

 No. Your creditors will only agree to the IVA on the understanding that you will not obtain further credit.
 If you were to do so, this would be considered a breach of the Arrangement and could lead to it failing.

 The situation is slightly more complicated when it comes to secured debts, such as mortgages and vehicle Hire Purchases, and we would advise you on a case by case basis.

 What happens to my debt when my IVA ends?

-As long as you have fulfilled all of your obligations under the IVA, all unsecured debt included in the arrangement will be written off, your credit file will update these accounts as satisfied and balances will show as £0.00.
+As long as you have fulfilled all of your obligations under the IVA, all remaining unsecured debt included in the arrangement will be written off, your credit file will update these accounts as satisfied and you will be discharged from these liabilities.
 Your creditors therefore, will no longer be able to pursue you for any further repayment.